 The era of succeeding as a “fast-follower” is long gone.
 Today’s Leaders are reallocating their investments into digital transformation that gives them a compelling, engaging customer-centric approach that differentiates them in a new era of insurance.

 How do your strategies align to what leaders are doing?
 What specific plans can you take to improve your odds of success?
-How can you accelerate your digital transformation?
+How can you accelerate your insurance digital transformation?
 These questions and more are what the just announced strategic alliance between Majesco and KPMG are focused on: to provide a sustainable, risk-optimized route from strategy through execution for insurers by leveraging the Majesco Digital1st® Insurance platform and KPMG’s Connected Enterprise framework to enable digital insurance strategies and business models.

 In Gartner’s Emerging Risks Monitor Report from earlier this year, they noted that “organizations are concerned about their ability to keep up with a rapidly changing business landscape, driven in part by concerns about their own organizations’ lagging and misconceived digitalization strategies.”[ii]
 This is a profound statement.
 Insurance still embraces decades of legacy business assumptions and technologies that are roadblocks on the path to digital maturity.
 Why is this important?